Forestry investments

-Salm-Salm offers professional investors the opportunity to participate in the benefits of a globally diversified forest portfolio through the Salm-Salm Global Timber Fund.
+Salm-Salm offers professional investors the opportunity to participate in the benefits of a globally diversified forest portfolio via the Salm-Salm Global Timber Fund.
 Forests significantly strengthen a portfolio, especially in the medium and long term.
-The growing world population and the accompanying demand for housing are continuously increasing the demand for wood.
-Wood is an optimal substitute for energy-intensive building materials such as steel or concrete.
-In addition, wood serves as a raw material for numerous other products such as furniture, paper or tissue.
-Land offers additional diversification, very low correlations to the main other asset classes and high inflation protection.
-Above all, however, forest is a green, CO2-neutral and, in the truest sense of the word, sustainable investment.
-Therefore, in many regions of the world, forest is an integral part of the capital investment of institutional investors and families.
+The growing world population and the associated need for living space are continuously increasing the demand for wood.
+Wood is an ideal substitute for energy-intensive building materials such as steel or concrete.
+Wood also serves as a raw material for numerous other products such as furniture, paper and tissue.
+Land offers additional diversification, very low correlations with the most important other asset classes and high inflation protection.
+Above all, however, forests are a green, CO2-neutral and sustainable investment in the truest sense of the word.
+For this reason, forests are an integral part of the capital investments of institutional investors and families in many regions of the world.

-The Salm Global Timber Fund aims to build a sustainably managed diversified portfolio of commercial forests in the world's most attractive timber markets.
-Target regions for forest acquisitions are predominantly the USA and to a lesser extent Oceania and Europe.
-Salm-Salm acts as investment advisor for the search, evaluation, purchase, long-term and sustainable management, as well as the sale of the forests at the end of the fund term.
+The Salm Global Timber Fund aims to build up and sustainably manage a diversified portfolio of commercial forests in the world's most attractive timber markets.
+The target regions for forest purchases are predominantly the USA and, to a lesser extent, Oceania and Europe.
+As an investment advisor, Salm-Salm is responsible for the search, evaluation, purchase, long-term and sustainable management, as well as the sale of the forests at the end of the fund term.

-- Strategy: Establish and sustainably manage a diversified portfolio of commercial forests
+- Strategy: Development and sustainable management of a diversified portfolio of commercial forests

 - Target regions: